-Designation Alternative A Alternative B Alternative C Alternative D Alternative E Closed/Decommissioned 0.0 11.9 6.1 2.3 5.9 Closed/Decommissioned (To Be Rerouted) 0.0 0.0 0.0 0.0 1.3 Total 0.0 11.9 6.1 2.3 7.2
+Designation Alternative A Alternative B Alternative C Alternative D Alternative E Closed/Decommissioned 0.0 12.1 6.3 2.3 6.0 Closed/Decommissioned (To Be Rerouted) 0.0 0.0 0.0 0.0 1.3 Total 0.0 12.1 6.3 2.3 7.3

 Past, present, and RFFAs may result in contrasts to the existing landscape characteristics.
-Implementation of the TMP would not result in anything more than minor or weak contrasts to visual resources within VRM Class I and II areas from existing conditions.
+Implementation of the TMP would result in minor or weak contrasts to visual resources within VRM Class I and II areas from existing conditions.
 The motorized and non-motorized trails analyzed under the action alternatives are currently meeting VRM management objectives, resulting in weak contrasts within the immediate foreground of the planning area.
 When combined with present visually impacting actions, implementation of the proposed TMP would not result in measurable cumulative impacts.
-Due to the low profile size of this project, type and amount of traffic as well as vegetative and topographic screening, VRM Class I Objectives would still be met within the WSR corridor and VRM Class II Objectives would still be met within the remainder of the planning area.
+Due to the low-profile size of this project, type and amount of traffic as well as vegetative and topographic screening, VRM Class I

+Objectives would still be met within the WSR corridor and VRM Class II Objectives would still be met throughout the remainder of the planning area.

-Off-Season parking areas 1 and 2 would likely be visible in the foreground from the most viewers which would be traveling along NM Highway 522.
-As the highway changes direction slightly for a few miles, cars parked in one of these optional parking areas may be visible for a couple of moments as drivers pass by and travel at the designated speed limit.
-However, the analysis does not show the dense vegetation which would provide screening of the cars.
-Note that currently, cars parked along the highway right of way are visible, See Figure 3.6-3 for a photo of cars parking along NM Highway 522.
+Off-season parking areas 1 and 2 would be visible in the foreground from users traveling along NM Highway 522.
+As the highway changes direction slightly for a few miles, cars parked in one of the winter parking areas may be visible for a couple of moments as drivers pass by traveling at the designated speed limit.
+This would decrease the visual impact compared to cars parking along the highway right of way that are visible for a longer duration, See Figure 3.6-3 for a photo of cars parking along NM Highway 522.
 The proposed developed parking areas would be set back off of the highway and screened by the trees.